contentstack/rte-plugin-boilerplate/docs/editor_events.md

 ### Registering Editor Events
-You can register editor events by using the `on` method available on the plugin instance.
+You can register editor events using the `on` method available on the plugin instance.

 ```ts
 Plugin.on(eventName, eventCallback) => void